mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-beings/discussion-of-noble-individuals/discussion-of-stream-entry/whether-the-attainment-of-right-view-is-stream-entry.md

 ---
-Question: Whether wisdom has degrees?
+Question: Whether the attainment of right view is stream-entry?
-Category: Paññā
+Category:
 Sutta References:
 Tags:
 Date Entered: 12-30-25